tflowers/pysnake/README.md

 pysnake
 =======

-The first game I wrote on my commodore 64 when i was a kid... written from scratch in python to teach my son a little about development.
+The first game I wrote on my commodore 64 when i was a kid... written from scratch in python to teach my son a little about software development.
 This game is for educational purposes only, i will slowely be improving it when I find time, but feel free to report anything that isn't working.

 NOTES
 =====